-The world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement is going open source.
+The world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement is available as open source.

-Meanwhile, if you're interested in learning more about seL4, please check out about seL4, or the NICTA seL4 project site.
-More generally, you can find out about NICTA's trustworthy systems activities.
+Meanwhile, if you're interested in learning more about seL4, please check out about seL4, or the Data61 seL4 project site.
+More generally, you can find out about Data61's trustworthy systems activities.

 If you would like to learn how to build a system on seL4, you might want to follow the lectures and especially the seL4-based project of UNSW's Advanced Operating Systems course.